cameronprince/mptcc/README.md

 level of each output with colors ranging from green, to yellow, to red.

 This software provides a framework for any number of screens with each screen optionally having any number of sub-screens.
-The rotary encoder and push-button inputs cascade down to each screen or sub-screen, ensuring that all code for a particular screen is contained within its class.
+The rotary encoder and pushbutton inputs cascade down to each screen or sub-screen, ensuring that all code for a particular screen is contained within its class.
 Adding your own screens to customize the controller should be pretty straightforward.